BotBM3/botbm3.github.io/pages/talkseries.md

 # Positions Talks {#positions}

-The speakers in this series will be presenting overarching (convergent and divergent) perspectives on the first part of this question:
+The speakers in this part of the series will be presenting overarching (convergent and divergent) perspectives on the first part of this question:
 <br>&emsp;**What do we want from our metrics?**

 ## Talia Konkle